 - Women’s Studies

-These subjects help develop and enhance skills such as communication and critical thinking and an understanding of the workings of the interconnectedness of the world and open a pool of career options after 12th humanities.
+These subjects help develop and enhance skills such as communication and critical thinking and an understanding of the workings of the interconnectedness of the world and open a pool of humanities career options after 12th.

 Not only are there more than 100 career options after 12th humanities but also plenty of scope in each one of them.
-Let’s take a look at the list of careers in humanities and social sciences you can choose from:
+Moving forward, let’s take a look at the list of careers in humanities and social sciences you can choose from:

 - Archaeological Anthropologist